rashidi/android-fugumod-kernel-updater-for-galaxy-nexus/README.md

-# FuguMOD Kernel Updater For Galaxy Nexus
+# FuguMod Kernel Updater For Galaxy Nexus

-A third-party application which allows user to get the latest versions of [FuguMOD Kernel][1].
+A third-party application which allows user to get the latest versions of [FuguMod Kernel][1].

 ## Features